 2. Local integration relies on host countries permitting refugees to become permanent members of the community.
 This requires a complex set of conditions, including a receptive local community and a viable economic situation, to ensure successful integration into the host community.

 3. Resettlement is the final durable solution and involves third countries agreeing to resettle refugees from host countries and provide protection.
 Resettlement is a way for the international community to share responsibility for providing protection to refugees but it remains severely inadequate.

-In 2015, 33 countries took part, offering 107,000 places for an estimated one million people in need of resettlement.
+In 2015, 35 countries took part, offering 102,800 places for an estimated 1.2 million people in need of resettlement.
+This is was a significant drop from 2016 due to the large decrease in the admissions quota by the US government.
 Because of the limited numbers of resettlement places, recognition of refugee status does not necessarily determine a person’s referral to resettlement in a third country.
 Refugees are also not entitled to choose the country to which they are referred.